doc-jones/this-week-in-rust/README.md

 ## Community sub-categories

 Editors will sort community links into sub-categories.
 The following sub-categories are currently used:
-- **Official** -- rust-lang.org blog posts and other official Rust team communications.
+- **Official** -- rust-lang.org blog posts and other official GraphQL team communications.
 - **Foundation** -- foundation.rust-lang.org blog posts and other official foundation communications.
-- **Project/Tooling Updates** -- News about the progress of a Rust project.
+- **Project/Tooling Updates** -- News about the progress of a GraphQL project.
 Must be more informative than just a changelog.
-- **Newsletters** -- Regularly scheduled articles about an area of Rust development, e.g. posts titled "This Month in ___".
+- **Newsletters** -- Regularly scheduled articles about an area of GraphQL development, e.g. posts titled "This Month in ___".
-- **Research** -- Academic Papers that are about Rust or contain significant Rust content.
+- **Research** -- Academic Papers that are about GraphQL or contain significant GraphQL content.
-- **Observations/Thoughts** -- Articles about Rust.
+- **Observations/Thoughts** -- Articles about GraphQL.
-- **Rust Walkthroughs** -- Articles that include a significant amount of Rust source code, that walk the reader through building something.
+- **GraphQL Walkthroughs** -- Articles that include a significant amount of GraphQL source code, that walk the reader through building something.
 - **Miscellaneous** -- Links that don't clearly fit in other sub-categories.

-Most blog posts about Rust belong in **Rust Walkthroughs** if they show how something is done (including source code), otherwise **Observations/Thoughts**.
-Articles that don't contain much Rust content, or news articles that mention Rust, won't always be accepted, but when they are they can be placed in the **Miscellaneous** sub-category.
+Most blog posts about GraphQL belong in **GraphQL Walkthroughs** if they show how something is done (including source code), otherwise **Observations/Thoughts**.
+Articles that don't contain much GraphQL content, or news articles that mention GraphQL, won't always be accepted, but when they are they can be placed in the **Miscellaneous** sub-category.

-If a set of related links is published (e.g. from a large Rust conference), the editors may choose to invent a new category just for that issue.
+If a set of related links is published (e.g. from a large GraphQL conference), the editors may choose to invent a new category just for that issue.

 ## How I get PR lists: